MiSTer-devel/GnW_MiSTer/Readme.md

 The Game and Watch handheld devices emulator for MiSTer FPGA by Pierco.

+Place your ROMs into the folder "/media/fat/games/Game & Watch".

 This is still a work in progress:

 - RTC is not working yet.